Skip to main content

 Do outdoor string lights increase electricity bills significantly?

 No — modern LED outdoor string lights are among the most energy-efficient products in the smart home category.
-The Govee RGBIC → at 12W draws about the same power as a single traditional incandescent bulb while lighting 30 feet of string.
-At 4 hours per night and the U.S. average electricity rate of 16¢/kWh, annual operating cost is about $2.80.
-The Philips Hue Outdoor Lightstrip → at higher brightness costs roughly $8.76 per year.
+The Govee RGBIC draws about the same power as a single traditional incandescent bulb while lighting 48 feet of string.
+At 4 hours per night and the U.S. average electricity rate of 16¢/kWh, annual operating cost is just a few dollars.
+The Philips Hue Outdoor Lightstrip at higher brightness costs roughly $8.76 per year.
 Smart scheduling via any of these products reduces that further — scheduling auto-off after guests leave eliminates the 12-hour forgotten-on scenarios common with manual string lights.

 What is the difference between RGBIC and RGB string lights?